The Peppermint Pony

-My children, Victor (age 18) and Margot (age 15) have been an integral part of the business since its inception.
+My children, Victor (age 19) and Margot (age 16) have been an integral part of the business since its inception.
 Nothing becomes a child like a good work ethic.
 Victor has grown in his work and has gone from running away from the car into the house the moment I put the Suburban in park, to being gainfully employed as our balloon twister and my chief 'reminder' on safety issues.
 He now has his own business - -Victor's Twisters.
 Margot is a champion pony groomer, and can always be counted on to know where I put what down when I'm frazzled and having a 'senior moment'.
-She is looking forward to starting her career as a character princess, and doing glitter tattoos at the parties.
-Last year she played Elsa but confides that she would much rather do Anna!
+She is looking forward to starting her career as henna artist.

 I feel truly blessed on my drive to your home, to have all my loved ones in tow.
 My work is my pleasure and your parties make it all possible - thank you from the bottom of all our hearts for allowing us to serve you.

 Victor, making one of his signature balloon fish.
 He is the darling of his internet ballooning community, and can be found scouring Youtube at all hours for the latest and fastest techniques.

 Who we are

 No business operates without its quiet champions behind the scenes.